KasraAb/NashStablecoinV2/README.md

 1. In the first step, please initialize the app using genesis passphrase.
 2. There are several default accounts that can be used for testing transactions.
+3. Please note that there is a 10s latency between transactions in the pricing process.
-3. The frontend app is not auto-refreshing.
+4. The frontend app is not auto-refreshing.
 Once a request is submitted, it should be refreshed manually.
-4. A block cannot contain multiple transactions from the same sender.
-Make sure your transactions from a different senders.
+5. A block cannot contain multiple transactions from the same sender; make sure there are from a different senders.
-5. There is a 10s latency between transactions in the pricing process, and it might cause the process to be a slower than your expectation.